-If you want to make a change or an addition to an existing Will, you can usually do this easily with a codicil.
-But it is very important to use a solicitor to do this to make sure you aren’t inadvertently upsetting any other arrangements in your Will.
+If you want to make a change or an addition to an existing Will, you can usually do this easily with a codicil - to find out more, just ask your solicitor.
+It is very important to use a solicitor to do this to make sure you aren’t inadvertently upsetting any other arrangements in your Will.

 Or you can simply rewrite your Will for free using our Free Wills Service